maximgeller/projects/fake_news_naive_bayes/tutorial.md

 ## Intuition
 In this section, let's cover what a **classifier** is, what **Naive Bayes** is, and some of the assumptions we'll be making in order to build this project. <br/>
 ### Classification
 In machine learning, classification refer to a type of predictive modeling where the model attempts to predict the labels for a set of input data.
 The simplest example of this is spam filtering in your email inbox.
-An algorithm sorts incoming email by analyzing their text (something we're going to get into in just a bit) and decides whether or not to put it in your inbox or your junk.
-Here's another representation
+An algorithm sorts incoming email by analyzing their text (something we're going to get into in just a bit) and decides whether or not to put it in your inbox or your junk by appropriately labeling each email.
+Here's another representation:

 ![Classification Graph](https://github.com/maximgeller/projects/blob/master/fake_news_naive_bayes/img/classification.png?raw=true)